 - Median reported score = 155

-- Introduced 12 hour Legal Writing class taught by law school faculty
+- Introduced Legal Writing class overseen by participating law schools

 - Launches a state of the art web-site